awslabs/ar-go-tools/doc/taint.md

 TRACE: [processData->t52] /somedir/main.go:34:43
 SINK: /somedir/main.go:142:3
 ```
-The first lines indicate that a flow of tainted data has been found and it reports a representation of the instructions where the source and sinks have been found.
+The first lines indicate that a flow of tainted data has been found, and it reports a representation of the instructions where the source and sinks have been found.
 If the configuration specifies `reportpaths : true` then the next line shows where the report is stored.
 Each subsequent line starting with `TRACE` shows an approximate trace from the source to the sink, with the locations at the end and the function calls between brackets.
 The user can inspect those locations to see whether this trace is a false alarm, or it is a path that can occur in some execution of the program.
 Finally, the tool prints the location of the sink.
 In some cases, the precise locations will not be available and the user will see a dash `-` printed instead of the location.